SigmaEval/SigmaEval/README.md

 **Phase 3: Statistical Analysis**

-6.  **Drawing a Conclusion:** After all repetitions are complete, the collection of scores (the sample) is passed to the statistical evaluator you defined (`SuccessRateEvaluator`, `RatingAverageEvaluator`, etc.).
+6.  **Drawing a Conclusion:** After all repetitions are complete, the collection of scores (the sample) is passed to the statistical evaluator you defined (`SuccessRateEvaluator`, `RatingProportionEvaluator`, etc.).
 This evaluator performs the appropriate statistical tests to determine if the application's performance meets your quality bar, providing a final pass/fail result with statistical confidence.

 Each scenario is defined using a `ScenarioTest` object with a fluent builder API.
 The test has three main parts that mirror the Behavior-Driven Development (BDD) pattern: